bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

  * BBC supplied [game-specific statistics](https://github.com/bbc/childrens-games-starter-pack/blob/master/docs/stats.md) from Beta review integrated

 Asset Delivery;
+ * Supplier must work with the BBC's Content Producer to complete the Asset Reporting Form.
+Your BBC Content Producer will request any copyright/clearance information required for assets sourced by Supplier
  * All layered HD PSD and Illustrator files,
  * HD PSD / Illustrator files and / or PNGs of the below (where applicable);
    * All in-game characters - 5x multiple poses,